nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * `n/`: searches by name
   * `i/`: searches by order item
-* A prefix is only expected once in the command but if specified multiple times, only the last occurrence of the parameter will be taken in.
-Eg. `findo a/Clementi a/Geylang` will search for orders with `Geylang` in their address.
+* A prefix is only expected once in the command but if specified multiple times, only the last occurrence of the parameter will be taken in, e.g. `findo a/Clementi a/Geylang` will search for orders with `Geylang` in their address.